What Is Order to Cash?

 1. Order Management

-This is the starting point of the O2C cycle, where a customer submits an order through various channels:
+This is where the cycle starts.
+A customer submits an order through one or more channels:

 2. Order Fulfillment